 Private Judging and Arbitration

-Arbitration and Judge Pro Tempore are two valuable family law dispute resolution methods.
+Arbitration and Temporary Judge are two valuable family law dispute resolution methods.
 Often underutilized, they can offer clients and their lawyers a bit more control over the process than when using the public court system.

-Both arbitration and using a Judge Pro Tempore are voluntary processes.
+Both arbitration and using a Temporary Judge are voluntary processes.
 Both can be used to resolve a divorce, parenting dispute or other family conflicts.

 What Is Arbitration?

 An arbitrator is a neutral who has significant experience in family law.
 Typically, the disputants, along with their attorneys, present their case to the arbitrator who makes a decision in the matter.